 It is important to note that if you surpass your lifetime exclusion, you don’t have to pay tax on everything you give.
 You still get an annual exclusion, meaning you only pay taxes on amounts over $16,000 per recipient.

 According to the IRS, a gift is anything transferred from one person to another without receiving full payment.
 A taxable gift could include cash, but it could also include anything else of value, such as real estate, stocks, jewelry and more.

 You may also be giving a gift if you offer someone an interest-free or less-than-market interest rate loan, too.
 When in doubt, we recommend speaking with your tax professional.

 There are some notable exceptions to the IRS definition of a gift, including:

-Before you take advantage of these gift tax exemptions, there are a few things to consider.
+Before you take advantage of these exemptions, there are a few things to consider.
 First, the exemption for gifts to your spouse only applies if you’re legally married.
 It doesn’t apply to those in a domestic partnership, civil union or similar formal relationship.

-It’s also important to know that if your spouse isn’t a U.S. citizen, you are limited as to how much you can gift them.
-For gifts to non-citizen spouses, there’s an annual limit of $159,000 in 2021, up from $157,000 in 2020.
+It’s also important to know that different annual gift limits apply if your spouse isn’t a U.S. citizen.
+For gifts to non-citizen spouses, there’s an annual limit of $164,000 in 2022, up from $159,000 in 2021.

-When it comes to gifts to charitable organizations, your gifts are only exempt from gift taxes if the organization meets the IRS definition of a qualified organization.
+Regarding gifts to charitable organizations, your gifts are only exempt from gift taxes if the organization meets the IRS definition of a qualified organization.
 Examples include community chests or trusts, war veterans’ organizations, domestic fraternal societies, churches, civil defense organizations and other nonprofit organizations.
 You can use the IRS Tax Exempt Organization Search Tool to ensure an organization is considered qualified.